ISO 27001 Monitoring & Review Phase

 Audit Planning

-Develop an internal audit plan that covers all aspects of the ISMS.
+Develop an internal audit plan that encompasses all aspects of the Information Security Management System (ISMS).
 This plan should detail the audit scope, objectives, schedule, and audit criteria.

-Because of the scope of 27001, and the controls in Annex A, I’d strongly recommend breaking your audit into parts, maybe focusing on one clause or control set every month.
+Due to the scope of ISO 27001 and the controls outlined in Annex A, I strongly recommend breaking your audit into parts, focusing on one clause or control set every month.
 Little and often has been a better approach in my experience.
 It’s certainly better than rushing it 2 days before your external audit.
 They know.

 Ensure that the audit plan is approved by senior management and communicated to all relevant stakeholders.